SAFC injury news: Simms, Ballard, Cirkin Huggins, Stewart and Michut latest

 3

-Reading 0 Sunderland 3: Highlights after Jack Clarke goal, Patrick Roberts double and Ellis Simms injury blow
+Sunderland AFC news: Newcastle United eye £2.5m-rated Cats man as Kyril Louis-Dreyfus to provide cash boost

-The defender is available for this weekend’s clash against Watford but is just one booking away from a suspension.

-One to keep an eye on when the Black Cats take on the Hornets.
+The defender is just one booking away from a suspension.
+Certainly, one to keep an eye on when the Black Cats take on Preston North End after the international break.

 Dan Ballard